Listen to this morning’s Scripture Song – Psalm 34:6

 “And the servant brought forth jewels of silver, and jewels of gold, and raiment, and gave them to Rebekah: he gave also to her brother and to her mother precious things.”
 (Genesis 24:53)

 In 2 Samuel 24, David was offered the threshing floor of Araunah along with the oxen necessary for a sacrifice, but David refused him also, insisting that he pay money for those things.

 Paul also was very reluctant to take anything from people, as can be seen in the above reference from Acts 20.

 All three of these men of God were very careful in their financial dealings with people.
 They didn’t accept any gifts from people who might be giving gifts with strings attached to them.
 These men wanted to be sure that people understood that God was the supplier of their needs, not men.

 I too am very uncomfortable receiving gifts from people, perhaps because of a pride issue, which is also wrong; but I think all too many servants of God are too willing to accept gifts from people, even going to the extreme of constantly asking people for things.
 Ministers often have a bad reputation in this world for being covetous and greedy, and unfortunately in some cases this is not unjustified.
+Too many preachers I know are very slow to reach into their pockets and pay for things themselves; they always let somebody else pick up the tab.
 Ministers today need to be very careful to remember that it is God who supplies our needs, not people.
-The Bible says,“And thou shalt take no gift: for the gift blindeth the wise, and perverteth the words of the righteous.”
+The Bible says, “And thou shalt take no gift: for the gift blindeth the wise, and perverteth the words of the righteous.”
 (Exodus 23:8).